-For monetary claims up to 5,000, or specific types of cases such as employment disputes , agency, lease related disputes, a separate (cantonal) division within the District Court has jurisdiction.
+For monetary claims up to 25,000, or specific types of cases such as employment disputes, agency, lease related disputes, consumer agreements disputes, consumer credit disputes, a separate (cantonal) division within the District Court has jurisdiction.
 The cantonal judge used to reside in a separate court, the cantonal court.
-As of 1 January 2002, these courts have been merged into the District Courts as a separate division.
 Unlike civil cases before the District Court, there is no obligation for a party to retain the representation of legal counsel in cases before the cantonal division.

 2. Limitation issues: What are the time limits for bringing civil claims?